SandaruThilakarathne/JSONFilter/README.md

     If you ainout is 0 then the program will exit

 ### 5) Hub.py
-     Acting as a connnector between the Finder.py file and the other required logical functions
+     Acting as a connector between the Finder.py file and the other required logical functions

 ### 6) ReadJson.py
     Helping to read the JSON files for the given path.
 Once read, it returns a list of dictionaries